fanfeng2015/ResRec/README.md

-ResRec is a web application that recommends nearby restaurants to users based on visit history.
+Restaurant Recommendation is a web application that recommends nearby restaurants to users based on visit history.